furryinstitute/Gex-Discord-Bot/README.md

 # GexBot
-#### It's tail time!
-Gex the Discord bot joins a conversation when it heats up, blurting the trendiest references!
-You can also talk to him and get his help in all sorts of ways with AI.
+ *It's tail time!
+Gex the Discord bot joins a conversation when it heats up, blurting out the trendiest references!
+You can also talk to him and receive his help in all sorts of ways with AI.*

 ## About The Project
 PLACEHOLDER